In this post, you’ll learn essential tips for driving in Italy to make your road trip an unforgettable and hassle-free experience.

 Availability of Automatic Car Rentals

-It’s not uncommon in southern Europe for a lot of car rentals to be manual.
+It’s not uncommon in southern Europe for a lot of car rental companies to have mainly manual cars.
 You’ll have to scroll a little longer through the rental options on your booking site to get to the automatics.
 Just make things easy on yourself and use a filter if you can’t drive stick.

 A note as well that automatic rentals are always more expensive than manuals, sometimes significantly more expensive.
 It might be a good idea to reserve extra early certain times of the year (high tourist season, festival times, etc.).
 And, it’s cheaper to reserve ahead of time in general, as opposed to renting on arrival.